Your Cart: 0 items

 Virtually every church has some form of board and/or committees.
 Most states require any corporate entity, including churches, to have a legal governance structure.
 When boards and committees are functioning at their best, they can be a tremendous asset to the pastor and the church.
 However, boards and committees rarely function at their very best.
 With the right people on a board or committee and the right direction, they can become a powerful force for advancing the ministry of a church.
 Led by Mike Bonem, executive pastor, business leader, and author of five books on ministry leadership, this course will explore ways that you can partner more effectively and move your church’s boards and committees toward this ideal.
 Learn how to work effectively with the key leaders who serve on the church’s governance and administrative bodies.

-This is a part of the Business of Ministry Certificate.
+This course counts towards the Business of Ministry Certificate.

 Learning Outcomes